paulodiovani/blog.diovani.com/technology/_drafts/2025-08-01-linux-like-config-for-osx.md

 Another great addition, is that there are [predefined rules by the community][Karabiner community rules] that can be imported and used.

 I use a [PC-Style Shortcuts][Karabiner PC-Style Shortcuts] configuration to be able to use `Ctrl+` key bindings for common tasks like saving, opening new tabs, etc. This is why I don't need to edit `~/Library/KeyBindings/DefaultKeyBinding.dict` anymore or use `skhd`.

+### Aerospace

+When I first tried it, [Aerospace] was a very new Window Manager with few people using it or reviews.
+But over the time, it has evolved to become a very stable and fast option, especially comparing with the alternatives I presented before.

+Aerospace implements its own workspaces, so there are no conflicts with macOS Spaces.
+Additionally, it allows defining key bindings on its own config, very much like `i3` or `Sway`, so there is no more need for `skhd` either.

+There are a few minor downsides, however: Aerospace still doesn't have a good scriptable way to query and manage windows, especially floating windows, and no support for _focus follow mouse_ behavior.

 ## Sources and References